LeongWZ/smart-crm/README.md

         cp ./.env.example ./.env

-2. On .env file, replace `GOOGLE_APPLICATION_CREDENTIALS` and `NGROK_TOKEN` environment variables accordingly
+2. On .env file, replace `GOOGLE_APPLICATION_CREDENTIALS` and `NGROK_TOKEN` environment variables accordingly.
+     - Replace `GOOGLE_APPLICATION_CREDENTIALS` with the path to your credentials file e.g. `./credentials/credentials.json`
+     - Replace `NGROK_TOKEN` with the ngrok token generated from ngrok dashboard website

-3. Use docker compose to build the container
+4. Use docker compose to build the container

         docker compose build